-- A list of any medications you take (including vitamins and herbal preparations) - Asthma puffer; if asthmatic (take as prescribed)
+- A list of any medications you take (including vitamins and herbal preparations) - Asthma puffer; if asthmatic (take as prescribed) - Wear two piece outfit, shirt and trousers.

-Can I drive home after the examination?
+Can I drive home after the procedure?

 Usually you can go about your normal activities.
 However, in rare circumstances you may need assistance.